-Staff Analysis: As discussed in Issue 9, staff is recommending the Operating Ratio methodology be used in this case.
-Although the traditional rate of return does not apply in this case due to rate base being less than 125 percent of O&M expenses, staff recommends that an ROE still be established for this Utility.
+As discussed in Section 9, we find that the Operating Ratio methodology is appropriate in this case.
+Although the traditional rate of return does not apply in this case due to rate base being less than 125 percent of O&M expenses, we find it appropriate that an ROE still be established for this Utility.

 The Utility has no long-term debt, \$28,995 in equity, and \$2,730 in customer deposits.
-In response to an email by staff, the Utility stated its equity consists of \$21,568 paid in capital, \$34,503 in negative retained earnings, and related party debt totaling \$41,930.12 It is Commission practice to treat related party debt as equity when no interest or scheduled payments for principal are being made.13 As such, staff adjusted the Utility's capital structure to reflect the related party debt as common equity.
+In response to an email by our staff, the Utility stated its equity consists of \$21,568 paid in capital, \$34,503 in negative retained earnings, and related party debt totaling \$41,930.
+12 It is our practice to treat related party debt as equity when no interest or scheduled payments for principal are being made.
+13 As such, we adjusted the Utility's capital structure to reflect the related party debt as common equity.
 Therefore, the beginning equity balance for McLeod is \$28,995 (\$21,568 - \$34,503 + \$41,930).

-The Utility's capital structure has been reconciled with staff's recommended rate base.
+The Utility's capital structure has been reconciled with the Commission-approved rate base.
 The appropriate ROE for the Utility is 7.85 percent based upon the Commission-approved leverage formula currently in effect.
-14 Staff recommends an ROE of 7.85 percent, with a range of 6.85 percent to 8.85 percent.
+The appropriate ROE is 7.85 percent, with a range of 6.85 percent to 8.85 percent.
 The ROE is shown on Schedule No. 2.
 The traditional rate of return does not apply in this case due to rate base being less than 125 percent of O&M expenses.
 As such, the Operating Ratio method is being used in this case.